jeffcarp/talks/talk-notes.md

 ```

 - Notice how we're able to add blank orders
-- Let's add 'required' to our input
+- Let's add 'ng-required' to our input to demonstrate validation

 ```
 <input
   type="text"
   ng-model="newOrder"
   placeholder="Your order"
-  required
+  ng-required="true"
   />
 ```